Methods and Data Documentation

 1) Data sources

-This section documents ingestion and interpretation for FAERS, clinical trials, and PubMed.
+This section documents ingestion and interpretation for FAERS, clinical trials, PubMed, DK data, and WHO data.

 1.1 FAERS data